nfdi4plants/nfdi4plants.github.io/src/content/pages/resources/for-developers.md

 ---
 title: Are you interested in contributing to the development of our tools?
 Here you will find relevant information.
+slug: for-developers
 bg-color: white
 border-color: white
 emphasis-color: darkblue